≡ Menu

 So we guess…

 It’s pretty fair to say that the Chihuahua dog breed isn’t the healthiest dog breed out there.
-Yet despite all of this the Chihuahua’s life expectancy can reach twenty years.
+Yet despite this, the Chihuahua’s life expectancy can reach twenty years.
 So… there you go!

 Fortunately…

-The Chihuahua is now being cross bred with other dog breeds to make ‘Hybrid’ breeds and you can now buy a Chihuahua mix fairly easily.
+The Chihuahua is now being crossbred with other dog breeds to make ‘Hybrid’ breeds, and you can now buy a Chihuahua mix reasonably easily.
 The aim of this is to increase genetic material and stop some of the health problems that are common today.

 When purchasing your new family member…

-One of the best ways to avoid purchasing a potentially sick Chihuahua puppy is to simply avoid the process entirely and instead choose to re-home an adult Chihuahua from a re-homing program or rescue center instead of buying a puppy.
-There are hundreds of Chihuahuas currently just waiting in shelters all across the United States just waiting to be adopted and given a chance!
+One of the best ways to avoid purchasing a potentially sick Chihuahua puppy is to prevent the process entirely and instead choose to re-home an adult Chihuahua from a re-homing program or rescue center instead of buying a puppy.
+Hundreds of Chihuahuas are currently waiting in shelters across the United States, just waiting to be adopted and given a chance!

-If you have your heart set on owning your very own Chihuahua puppy, you should familiarize yourself with some important tips on how to avoid purchasing a Chihuahua puppy from a puppy mill.
+Suppose you have your heart set on owning your very own Chihuahua puppy.
+In that case, you should familiarize yourself with some essential tips on avoiding purchasing a Chihuahua puppy from a puppy mill.

 Puppy mills…

-Are a global problem that results in dogs being malnourished, housed in inhumane conditions and the ultimate destruction of the individual animal as well as the breed itself.
-This is why you should always source our breeder from a reputable resourse like the American Kennel Club who will have a list of vetted breeders that can be trusted as well as always avoid purchasing a puppy from a breeder who:
+It is a global problem that results in dogs being malnourished, housed in inhumane conditions, and the ultimate destruction of the individual animal and the breed itself.
+This is why you should always source your breeder from a reputable resource like the American Kennel Club, which will have a list of vetted breeders that can be trusted.
+As well as always avoid purchasing a puppy from a breeder who:

-• “Stocks” more than three breeds and one locations,
+- “Stocks” more than three breeds and one location,

-These are all signs of illegal activity and should be reported to the relevant authorities.
+These signs of illegal activity should be reported to the relevant authorities.

 Lastly…

 Probably not.
-But until you actually know exactly what they “will” and “won’t” cover and what they actually cost, you really won’t know whether or not it makes sense for you.
+But until you know exactly what they “will” and “won’t” cover and what they cost, you won’t know whether or not it makes sense for you.

-We here at IndulgeYourPet have already taken the time to also research who we feel offer the Best Pet Insurance Policies out there so that you can quickly determine for yourself if having a policy on your new little family member makes any sense.
+We here at IndulgeYourPet have also taken the time to research who we feel offers the Best Pet Insurance Policies out there so that you can quickly determine for yourself if having a policy on your new little family member makes any sense.

 How do you keep your Chihuahua from barking so much in your apartment disturbing neighbors?